 Primrose at the Princess

-Primrose at the Princess creates an environment which allows a specialist medical and nursing team to meet the needs of patients with cancer or life limiting conditions.
-The unit works in partnership with; Palliative Care Team, GPs, District Nurses, the Alexandra and other hospitals, along with Primrose at Home Team and other Community services.
+Primrose at the Princess creates an environment which allows a specialist medical and nursing team to meet the needs of patients with a life-limiting condition.
+The unit works in partnership with the Palliative Care Team, GPs, District Nurses, the Alexandra and other hospitals; along with our Primrose at Home Team and other Community services.

 For many patients being admitted to a new environment can be a worrying experience.
-Primrose at the Princess staff aim to provide care and comfort to patients with cancer or life limiting conditions e.g. Multiple Sclerosis.
+Primrose at the Princess staff aim to provide care and comfort to patients with any life-limiting conditions.

-Many people believe that when they are admitted to the Primrose Unit (some prefer to call it the “hospice”) it is for end of life/ terminal care only.
-This is not true!
+Many people believe that when they are admitted to the Primrose it is for end of life/ terminal care only.
 Although patients are admitted for end of life care there are other reasons for admission, for example:

 - Pain control

 - Reassessment of needs

 The unit is patient focussed and there is no routine to the day.
 Staff empower the patients to state what they wish to do throughout each day.
 The unit provides a comfortable and relaxed environment for both patients and their families.
 There are six ensuite bedrooms all with: profiling bed , air coolers, TV with either video or DVD, wall mounted fridge and aCD player.

 Palliative care is holistic care of patients with advanced progressive illness.
 Management of pain and other symptoms and provision of psychological, social and spiritual support is paramount.
 The goal is to achieve the best quality of life for patients and their families.